sixcious/infy-scroll/README.md

 Unfortunately, because Browsers strongly discourage this from a security standpoint.
 This is easily possible, and something I really wanted to include, but having something like `eval()` or `chrome.tabs.executeScript(code: <CustomScriptString>)` in the public release would likely result in either a rejection or extremely long extension review times (especially when Chrome's Manifest v3 comes out).

 ###### A Workaround
 You can write your own custom scripts inside a Userscript Manager (like [Violentmonkey](https://github.com/violentmonkey/violentmonkey)) by listening for Custom Events that Infy triggers whenever a new node or page has been appended.
 You can also implement a MutationObserver.
-Feel free to see the Help Guide on [Custom Scripts](https://github.com/sixcious/infy-scroll/wiki/Help#custom-scripts) for more information.
+Feel free to see the Help Guide on [Custom Scripts and Styles](https://github.com/sixcious/infy-scroll/wiki/Custom-Scripts-and-Styles) for more information.

 #### Can Infy work on websites that auto-load the next page via AJAX?
 It depends, but implementing something that works generically (across many websites) would be extremely difficult without allowing custom scripts for each site.
 The most Infy can do is click a button for you and rely on the website itself to append the content asynchronously, but if the website *replaces* the previous page with the next page's content, this probably won't be what you're looking for.